 setup.py for the current Python versions any new code needs

-First, if you plan on contributing back to the project you should fork the repository and clone your fork.
-The package can then be installed in development by doing:
+If you plan on contributing back to the project you should first fork the repository and clone your fork.
+The package can then be installed in development mode by doing:

 Satpy’s documentation is built using Sphinx.
 All documentation lives in the